FluxCapacitor2/easysearch/README.md

 - Sitemap scanning
 - An API for search results
 - Multi-tenancy
+- Vector similarity search, allowing search by semantic meaning instead of exact matches ([what is this?](https://www.ibm.com/topics/vector-search))
 - A prebuilt search page that works without JavaScript (with [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) for users with JS enabled)

 This project is built with [Go](https://go.dev/) and requires [CGo](https://go.dev/wiki/cgo) due to the [SQLite](https://www.sqlite.org/) [dependency](https://github.com/mattn/go-sqlite3).